FlorentinTh/SpeakerAuthentication/README.md

 Dataset
 ---
-I also release the dataset I used to conduct the experimentations. <br> You can simply download it over here :
+I also release the dataset I used to conduct the experimentation. <br> You can simply download it over here :

 [![Download](https://img.shields.io/badge/download-17KB-green.svg)](https://mega.nz/#!zhxmWSgY!bT4VD71kqWCadP9JTyFeTVp41054PrX176BMmPdkPPg)